isprojects/mstform/README.md

 ```

 The save function should return `undefined` or `null` if the save succeeded and
 there are no server validation errors.
-It can also returns a special process
+It can also return a special process
 result - we discuss this below.

 When you implement a form submit button, you should call `state.save()`: